ansys/pyadditive/README.rst

 For developers
 ^^^^^^^^^^^^^^

 Installing PyAdditive in developer mode allows you to modify the source code and enhance it.

-Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
+Before contributing to the project, please refer to :ref:`ref_contributing`.
 You will need to follow these steps:

 #.
+In order to build the documentation, install `pandoc <https://pandoc.org/installing.html>`_
+   for your operating system.

-Start by cloning this repository:
+#.
+Clone this repository:

    .. code:: bash

       git clone https://github.com/pyansys/pyadditive
+      cd pyadditive

 #.
-Create a fresh-clean Python environment and activate it:
+Create a new Python environment and activate it:

    .. code:: bash